LINDGRENBA/pet-friendly/README.md

 1. 8:00 am - re-assess MVP and Stretch goals, consider structure of website in preparation to complete Figma wireframe.
 2. 8:30 am to 11:00 - am complete Figma wireframe for project (includes MVP and some Stretch)
 3. 11:00 to 3:02 - Observe and note how auto generated files are set up to understand how project front and back end are connected
-4. 3:00 to TBD - research CRUD functionality with React + ASP.Net Core Web Application
+4. 3:00 to 5:00 - research CRUD functionality with React + ASP.Net Core Web Application

-## <p align = "center"> Documentation used for this project
+## <p align = "center"> Documentation and Resources used for this project
 * **https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/react?view=aspnetcore-2.2&tabs=netcore-cli**
 * https://reactjs.org/docs/getting-started.html
 * https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/react-with-redux?view=aspnetcore-2.2